 Stamp duty has various price bands.
-The Stamp duty cost has been calculated on the portion of the property buying price dropping within every band.
 For example, if you are a first-time buyer, the stamp duty cost differs from that of a second-time buyer.

 How much is the stamp duty for a first-time buyer?

-It can be perplexing to know how much stamp duty a first-time buyer has to pay as it varies in each country.
-Know about it here in detail:
+It can be perplexing to know how much stamp duty a first-time buyer has to pay as it has changed a few times over the past few years

 In England and Northern Ireland